catherineholland1/Research-Papers/README.md

 ### A Bayesian hierarchical model for spatial compositional data with zeros and missing values
 *Submitted to Spatial Statistics* LINK

-### A Bayesian hierarchical mixture model for classifying compositional data with structural zeros
-*Submitted to Computational Statistics & Data Analysis* LINK
+--### A Bayesian hierarchical mixture model for classifying compositional data with structural zeros --*Submitted to Computational Statistics & Data Analysis* LINK